Branding with Blazers

 While winning is obviously important, it wouldn’t mean much if no one remembered it.
 Every club is associated to a blazer, just as every win is to a club.
 They become status symbols, tied to the success of their club.
 Even in 100 years time when the winning team is long gone, the legacy remains.

 Look at Henley’s own Leander Club, the oldest non-academic rowing club in the world.
-Their logo, a bright pink hippo and pink paddled oars, is both striking and silly.
+Their logo, a bright pink hippo and pink paddled oars, is both striking and humorous.
 They use their brand to embody the fun spirit of their sport.
 Along with their blazers each member wears bright pink trousers, making them impossible to miss in a crowd.
 Their bold brand is tied to their history as one of the oldest and most successful rowing clubs in the world.
 Every visitor to the regatta knows who they are before they say a word.

 Whether you see the regatta as the highlight of the social calendar or a Victorian throwback, it’s certainly an eye catching affair.
 If you want to learn more about how powerful brands can be and how you can make your brand work for you, check out our video, Why Do I Need A Strong Brand?